NetSquad/BottomGear/index.md

 ## Welcome to Bottom Gear

-A multiplayer game made by a group of 4 people in Unity using PUN2 in more or less 1 month.
+A multiplayer game made by a group of 4 university students in Unity using PUN2 in the span of 1 month.

 ![Image](docs/Welcome.png)